 A) Tag and Match:

 A) Tag and Match (continued):

-In this scenatio the systems operate independently and you use naming conventions and/or data entry to assign IDs.
-For example, each asset in the TMS art database has an accension number.
+In this scenario the systems operate independently and you use naming conventions and/or data entry to assign IDs.
+For example, each asset in the TMS art database has an ascension number.
 This number is “tagged” to the high resolution artwork in the DAM in either the file name, custom metadata fields, or embedded metadata fields such as Dublin Core.

 B) Place and Fill:

 In this scenario internal IDs and automation are used to link the systems.
-When new artwork is added to the TMS database, a placeholder is automaticaly created in the DAM.
-High reolution images are then loaded into the DAM placeholder.
+When new artwork is added to the TMS database, a placeholder is automatically created in the DAM.
+High resolution images are then loaded into the DAM placeholder.